← Back to Rankings

 Scoring Authority

-CFAI baseline scores are an editorial evaluation produced by the GameDay GatePass editorial team.
-Each stadium is scored using a published rubric applied uniformly across all 138 programs — the same questions, the same criteria, the same scale.
+CFAI scores are an editorial evaluation produced by the GameDay GatePass editorial team.
+Each stadium is scored using a published rubric applied uniformly across all 138 programs.

 Scores reflect multi-season observation, publicly available attendance data, and fan-reported experience.
-The editorial team applies calibration reviews to ensure consistency across conferences and capacity groups.
+Calibration reviews ensure consistency across conferences and capacity groups.

 Update Schedule